pdickson2/pdickson2.github.io/darsql.md

 [SQL Dar es Salaam](lab6.sql)

 The following is the visualization of our final map, produced through leaflet in QGIS, in which the water and subwards can be visualized together and separately.
+From this map, it can be seen that there are certain subwards which are much more vulnerable to flooding than others.

 [Leaflet Map of Flooding Density in Dar es Salaam](dsmap/index.html)